 Though religious authority maintained a declining fraction of its former power after the Reformation, especially in Roman Catholic and Muslim domains, its conflicts with private agency could not be deferred indefinitely (see “Which Clash of Civilizations?”).
 This axiomatic conflict still echoes today (see “The Axioms of Moral Systems”).
 Believers will argue that the triumph of their private convictions over external and institutional religious authority marks an advance for their faith.
 The heterodox quality of nearly all religious beliefs today (though not quite all, as Shia Islam and literalist Christianity prove) is much stronger than it was through the long centuries of dogmatic Christendom (see “What Is the Virtual Circle?”).
 Very few of the variances explored here have been resolved except by the force of institutional authority, and so the power of individual moral agency and private conviction are sure to cycle the same kinds of conflicts through future generations of believers, who can only escape religious war by forswearing public religious influence.
 After reviewing this list, believers might say that all of this dogmatic conflict is irrelevant to their interests.
-They feel secure in the contours of their own breed of faith and do not wish to subject it to an interrogation that might lead to doubt.
-I respect that choice, so long as believers are willing to acknowledge that they pursue truths about God less than their own comfort (see “To What Extent Can Uncompassed Doxastic Beliefs Guide True Moral Commitments?”).
+They feel secure in the contours of their own brand of faith and do not wish to subject it to an interrogation that might lead to doubt.
+I respect that choice, so long as believers are willing to acknowledge that they pursue universal truths about the reality and will of God less than their own comfort (see “To What Extent Can Uncompassed Doxastic Beliefs Guide True Moral Commitments?”).